Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 Some developers want all the tooling they can get, so they go with an IDE.

-But some others choose to use a more limited text editor with less features.
+However some others choose to use a more limited text editor with fewer features.
 Why?

 The reasons can vary of course.
-Some might not want any extra help from an IDE or any intellisense (which corrects you).
+Some might not want any extra help from an IDE or any IntelliSense (which corrects you).
 And this is a great technique for new developers that really want to learn the syntax of a language, without all that extra help.

-And there is nothing stopping you from using both an IDE and a simpler text editor.
+And nothing is stopping you from using both an IDE and a simpler text editor.

 So what text editor you should use depends on **you**.
 Your goals, your needs, and your preferences.